carlosclavijo/100-days-of-code/log.md

 ### Day 7: September 16, 2025

 **Today's Progress**:
-Refactoring Requests
+Refactoring Requests.

-**Thoughts:** Learning good practices isnt that easy but is the best way to build(if you don't have a deadline, at least)
+**Thoughts:** Learning good practices isnt that easy but is the best way to build(if you don't have a deadline, at least).

 **Links to work:**
 [Stream](https://youtube.com/live/sofZ0nIoBWQ)